 Most people visit Guilin to take pretty pictures of the terraced rice fields.
 That was our plan but it didn’t quite work out how we wanted it to!
 However, there ARE other things to do in Guilin to keep yourself busy.
-Just make sure you remember your camera!
+Just make sure you remember your

-Things To Do In Guilin
+The Best Things To Do In Guilin

 Visiting the terraces is an all-day event.
 From Guilin, it takes 3 hours to drive to one of the villages within the Longji Rice Terrace.
-There are many to choose from and you can ask your hotel to arrange a driver.
-Expect to pay your hotel around 300RMB (£32) per person to drive you there.
-They’ll wait for you to hike up, show you where to eat lunch and drive you back.

 It takes a couple of hours to walk to the top, stopping to admire what you can see and also to just take a breath!

 Stop at the Nine Dragons and Seven Tigers lookout, and the Seven Stars Around the Moon.
-Both are great, even without perfect vision, and at the top there is a little shop where you can purchase and send postcards for 10RMB (£1).
+Both are great, even without perfect vision, and at the top, there is a little shop where you can purchase and send postcards for 10RMB (£1).
 There are plenty of stalls on the way down selling souvenirs and clothes that you can haggle for.

 There are a few restaurants about halfway down the hill.
 The prices range from 30RMB per dish to upwards of 130RMB.
 Be aware if you choose the whole chicken dish!
 When they say a whole chicken, they literally mean you will get every single part of the scrawny little chicken.
 They also serve sticky rice inside a bamboo tube!

 There are lots of different ways of seeing the terraces.
 You can hire a taxi guide, a private tour from a company or even get the bus there yourself.
-I personally would only recommend the first option, as private tours can be really expensive and unnecessary.

 Getting the bus is understandably tricky if you don’t speak Chinese!
 There are a few different ones you have to catch and it’s quite confusing.
 If you miss the last one you’re stuck in the mountains!